MOSH-Insa-Toulouse/2024-2025-4GP-Racheleifrg-Krndnd/README.md

 of Paul Besnard and Niels Brun, available on GitHub.

 This graphite-based sensor can measure deformations up to 0.006, at room temperature.
-This sensor can be made with other papers and graphite pencils in order to improve its sensitivity.
+This sensor can be made with other paper and graphite pencils to improve sensitivity.
 We highly recommend the use of thin papers and harder graphite pencils.

 ### Project Assembly